Home

 An artist is an illusionist of sorts.

 It's the artist's ability to "see" the way shadows and highlights play upon objects.
-The artist then transfers this onto the paper or canvas by laying down and blending the medium, thereby recreating the shadows and highlights with the medium.
+The artist then transfers this information onto the paper or canvas by laying down and blending the medium, thereby recreating the shadows and highlights with the medium.

 Please remember that just because I use a particular blending technique more than another, does not mean that I believe it to be the best technique.